 Building your own Zen rock garden in the backyard is really not hard at all and in fact if you do not have a grassless surface to create it on (or you really are not up to a lot of digging) you can even chose to create your Zen rock garden in a simple sand pit.
 Once you have your sand or gravel in place how you place the rocks onto it is up to you – there is no right or wrong way to go about it.

 A plain patio, deck or even a porch or front entryway can be almost instantly transformed with the addition of some pretty planters that contain a nice hardy plant or two.
-A set of planters can add colour, charm and visual interest that will make an immediate impact.
+A set of planters can add colour, charm and visual interest that will make an immediate landscaping impact.
 Need ideas about what to put in them?
 Tulips, dahlias, poppies and daisies are all easy to grow, hardy choices.

 Add a Window Box

-If you do not have much of garden – or don’t even have one at all – a window box can still let you imply to potential home buyers that they will still be able enjoy all the fun of gardening while enhancing the “curb appeal” of the outside of your home.
+If you do not have much of garden – or don’t even have one at all – a window box can still let you imply to potential home buyers that they will still be able enjoy all the fun of landscaping while enhancing the “curb appeal” of the outside of your home.